The Power of Mattering: Unlocking Mental Health

 We all know the sinking feeling of being overlooked or disregarded.

-Such feelings can trigger .
+Such feelings can trigger anxiety and depression.

 However, research suggests that the sensation of being valued – feeling important and connected – can significantly boost our mental health.